nkhearn/DnD-multi-player-character-app./Readme.md

 *   **More Robust Authentication:** Replace the hardcoded basic authentication with a more secure system (e.g., Flask-Login, OAuth, database-backed user accounts).
 *   **Database Integration:** Instead of storing characters in individual JSON files, use a database (e.g., SQLite, PostgreSQL, MongoDB) for more efficient data management, querying, and scalability.
-*   **User Accounts for DMs:** Allow multiple DMs to create accounts and manage their own sets of characters.
 *   **Campaign Management:** Add features to group characters into campaigns.
 *   **Dice Rolling Functionality:** Integrate a dice roller into the application.
 *   **Spells and Abilities:** Add dedicated sections for managing character spells, special abilities, and class features.